 - 4.4.1 The Cabinet will normally meet monthly in public, unless the matter to be discussed is confidential or exempt. - 4.4.2 The Cabinet may also meet privately (with no public or local members present) when the business will only be the discussion of matters with officers and not the taking of decisions.
-They may also meet for informal briefings. - 4.4.3 The Constitution allows certain members to speak at Cabinet meetings (but not to vote) e.g. the Chairman or Vice-Chairman of the Overview and Scrutiny Board or the lead Member of a Scrutiny Task Group. - 4.4.4 The Cabinet will consider reports from Cabinet Members or more usually from Chief Officers, making recommendations for Cabinet to consider. - 4.4.5 Decisions taken by the Cabinet are subject to the call-in procedures referred to in Section 5 below.
+They may also meet for informal briefings. - 4.4.3 The Constitution allows Members to speak at Cabinet meetings, but not to vote. - 4.4.4 The Cabinet will consider reports from Cabinet Members or more usually from Chief Officers, making recommendations for Cabinet to consider. - 4.4.5 Decisions taken by the Cabinet are subject to the call-in procedures referred to in Section 5 below.
 Save in the limited circumstances referred to, they will not take effect until the fifth working day after publication of the Minutes of the relevant meeting of the Cabinet to members of the Council.
 Due allowance must be made for this in the preparation of any reports to the Cabinet which require a prompt decision as the minutes must say whether implementation is so urgent that it cannot await the outcome of possible call-in - and why (see paragraph 4.4.8 below).
 Urgency of implementation may need to be specifically addressed in reports.

 - 4.4.6 The Chief Officers (or their representatives) will be entitled to be present at all meetings of the Cabinet. - 4.4.7 All meetings of the Cabinet will be minuted and every member will receive a copy.
 These Minutes are the formal record of decisions and also the "trigger" for the call-in procedure.
-They will also indicate which items (if any) are urgent so that they are not subject to 'call-in' but fall to be dealt with under the urgency procedures of paragraph 17.17 of Appendix 8 of the Constitution, summarised in 4.4.8 below. - 4.4.8 Urgent cases will be those where delay likely to be caused by the call-in process could seriously prejudice either the interest of the Council or the public, and the Chairman (or in his absence Vice-Chairman) of the Overview and Scrutiny Board agrees that the decision is urgent and cannot reasonably be deferred.
+They will also indicate which items (if any) are urgent so that they are not subject to 'call-in' but fall to be dealt with under the urgency procedures in the Access to Information procedure rules of the Constitution, summarised in 4.4.8 below. - 4.4.8 Urgent cases will be those where delay likely to be caused by the call-in process could seriously prejudice either the interest of the Council or the public, and the Chairman (or in his absence Vice-Chairman) of the Overview and Scrutiny Board agrees that the decision is urgent and cannot reasonably be deferred.
 If those members referred to are unable to act, then the agreement of the Chief Executive or his/her nominee will suffice.
-These provisions allow a 'check and balance' allowing a person outside the Cabinet to decide whether or not there should be implementation without the risk of call-in suspending the decision. - 4.4.9 The Cabinet's own procedures are governed by Appendix 7 of the Constitution.
+These provisions allow a 'check and balance' allowing a person outside the Cabinet to decide whether or not there should be implementation without the risk of call-in suspending the decision. - 4.4.9 The Cabinet's own procedures are governed by Part 11 of the Constitution.
 The Cabinet is not a Committee of the Council and can largely govern its own procedure.